-Our board certified cardiologists, Dr. Karen Sanderson, Dr. Julie Martin, Dr. Carrie Ginieczki, Dr. Carroll Loyer and Dr. Jeremy Orr are committed to providing the highest level of compassionate care to our cardiology patients and their families.
-Dr. Sanderson is the owner of Rocky Mountain Veterinary Cardiology.
+Our board certified cardiologists, Dr. Derek Hanes, Dr. Pamela Lee, Dr. Julie Martin, and Dr. Karen Sanderson are committed to providing the highest level of compassionate care to our cardiology patients and their families.

 If your companion needs the expertise of a veterinary cardiologist, your veterinarian will guide you through the process of finding the specialist that is right for you.